SeanS3089/Scarlet/README.md

 Scarlet — Reinforcement‑Learning Market Engine

-A year in the making, Scarlet is a Python‑based reinforcement‑learning based market analysis engine designed for experimentation, offline training, and real‑time market evaluation(and automated trading if you really want to enable it).
+A year in the making, Scarlet is a Python‑based reinforcement‑learning based market analysis/automated trading engine designed for experimentation, offline training, and real‑time market evaluation(and automated trading if you really want to enable it the toggle is at the top of scarlet_core.py).
 She includes a full market‑data engineering pipeline, a custom indicator system, GPU‑accelerated training, and a modular architecture built for research and future automated‑trading extensions.
 Automated trading is disabled by default for safety.
+It uses Gemini crypto exchange.